Thank you for giving Wizzy Wig Design the opportunity to propose the development of your website!

 How to Send Content

-- Save each page of the site in its own document (word doc or even plain text is fine), where the title of the document is the title of the page
+- Save each page of the site in its own document (word doc or even plain text is fine), where the title of the document is the title of the page.
+For sites with many sub-pages, please place the sub-pages into folders so that I know which page goes in which section.

 - Don't spend a lot of time on formatting, since I usually redo all the formatting when placing it.

 - Only send final content.
 Do not send until you are 100% finished editing (since otherwise we might have to re-do placement and styling which is billable)

 - Please specify any other instructions in the page content documents (such as where a button should link to, or other special instructions).
 Make all instructions a different color such as red so that it does not get mistaken for content.

 - Deliver content in one of two ways.
 Either:

 - a) Create a folder on DropBox which contains all the pages and images and share it with firstname.lastname@example.org.

 - Or, b) Compress everything into a zip archive and email it to me.
 Send everything at once in its own email (not as a reply to something else), with a subject line related to what it is you are sending.

 - Don't get hung up on making it perfect.
 Content is not set in stone; you can always go in and edit it after we launch.
 We just need to get something up.
 Organizing and writing content is the hardest and most time-consuming part of a web project for people.
 If you get stuck or don’t have time to give this task the attention it deserves, I can refer you to a writer that can help out to keep the project moving forward.